-The very small strain shear modulus (stiffness) of soils, G0, is one of the most important parameters for predicting ground movements and dynamic responses of geo-structures.
-Piezoelectric elements are the most common transducers used for laboratory measurement of wave velocity and determination of G0 in soil and rock specimens.
-Many factors including stress history, current stress state, soil suction, and soil’s physical properties can influence the measured wave velocity and subsequently determination of G0 values.
-In this study, the combined effect of clay fraction and moisture content on shear stiffness of an unsaturated sand-clay mixture at very small strains was investigated using a modified triaxial testing system equipped with a pair of piezoelectric bender-extender elements accommodated in the top cap and pedestal.
-Compacted soil specimens of 50 mm diameter and 100 mm height were prepared at three different clay contents of 10, 20, and 30%, and at four different initial moisture contents of 3, 6, 9 and 12%.
-Bender element tests were carried out under isotropic and constant moisture content conditions.
-Sinusoidal shear (S) and compression (P) pulses were triggered at frequencies between 1 and 10 kHz and wave velocities were calculated based on identification of wave arrival time in time domain.
+The very small strain shear modulus (stiffness) of soils, Gmax, is one of the most important parameters for predicting ground movements and dynamic responses of geo-structures.
+In this study, the combined effect of clay fraction and moisture content on shear stiffness of an unsaturated sand-clay mixture at very small strains was investigated using bender elements.
+Compacted soil specimens were prepared at three different clay contents of 10, 20, and 30%, and at four different initial moisture contents of 3, 6, 9 and 12%.
+Bender element tests were carried out under isotropic and constant moisture content conditions and inside a modified triaxial testing system equipped with a pair of piezoelectric bender-extender elements.
+Gmax was calculated based on the velocity measurement of shear waves propagated through the specimen.
 The tests results showed that Gmax decreases approximately linearly with an increase in moisture content, and non-linearly with an increase in clay content.
-A basic empirical equation was derived from an examination of trends in evolution of G0 with clay and moisture content.
+A basic empirical equation was derived from an examination of trends in evolution of Gmax with clay and moisture content.
 Additional empirical correlations were also derived for estimation of moisture content and degree of saturation based on the compression wave velocity measurements.

 |Title of host publication||20th International Conference on Soil Mechanics and Geotechnical Engineering|